Inspection During the Blasting Process

 3: Climatic Conditions

-If coating is to follow immediately after blasting, then the climatic conditions should be checked before blasting begins to ensure that they are within specification.
+If you want to apply a coating follow immediately after blasting, then the climatic conditions should be checked before blasting begins to ensure that they are within specification.
 If condensation is present on the metal surface after blasting, this may cause oxidation (flash rust).

 4: Monitoring Cleanliness of the Water & Blast Media